ZentrixLabs/zentrixlabs-site/src/content/projects/srtextractor.md

 SrtExtractor is a powerful Windows application that extracts and converts subtitles from video files (MKV and MP4) into SRT format.
 Built with .NET 9 and WPF, it provides an intuitive interface for both single-file and batch processing operations.

+### 🆕 What's New in v2.5.0

+**Architecture Refactoring & Code Quality:**
+- 🏗️ **Major Code Restructuring** - Eliminated God Object anti-pattern from MainViewModel
+- 📉 **46% Code Reduction** - MainViewModel reduced from 2,190 to 1,172 lines
+- 🎯 **Coordinator Pattern** - Introduced 5 focused coordinators for better separation of concerns
+- ✨ **Better Maintainability** - Each coordinator has a single, clear responsibility
+- 🧪 **Improved Testability** - Coordinators can be unit tested independently
+- 📚 **Enhanced Readability** - No file exceeds 600 lines, easier to understand
+- 🔧 **Zero Breaking Changes** - Fully backward compatible, all features preserved

+**What This Means for You:**
+- Same powerful features, better code architecture
+- Foundation for faster future development
+- More reliable and maintainable codebase
+- Easier to extend with new features

 ### Key Features

 - 🎬 **Multi-Format Support**: Extract subtitles from both MKV and MP4 files